cvnlab/TDM/README.md

     bioRxiv.

 History of major code changes:
-- 2019/12/07 - Initial version.
+- 2019/12/08 - Initial version.

 ## CONTENTS

 Contents:
 - derivehrf.m - Use PCA to extract an HRF common to a set of timecourses
 - example*.m - Example scripts
-- exampledataset.mat - Example dataset
 - external - External toolboxes included for your convenience
 - extracthrfmanifold.m - The TDM technique
+- html - Outputs from MATLAB's publish
 - icadecomposehrf.m - Alternative ICA-based technique
 - README.md - The file you are reading
 - setup.m - A simple script that downloads the example dataset and adds TDM to the MATLAB path

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%